2024 United States House of Representatives elections in Wisconsin

 The 2024 United States House of Representatives elections in Wisconsin were held on November 5, 2024, to elect the eight U.S. representatives from the State of Wisconsin, one from each of the state's congressional districts.
 The elections coincided with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 Primary elections took place on August 13, 2024.

+Wisconsin Republican candidates for the U.S. House received a slightly higher combined total of votes than Donald Trump did in his election in the state.